 The carrying amount of the treasury shares shall be offset against equity in the statement of financial position.
-To the extent that the carrying amount of the treasury shares exceeds the share premium account, it shall be considered as a reduction of any other reserves as may be permitted by the listing requirements of Bursa Malaysia Securities Berhad.
+To the extent that the carrying amount of the treasury shares exceeds the share premium account, it shall be considered as a reduction of any other reserves as may be permitted by Companies Act, 1965 in Malaysia.